 ) product.
 CDP combines backup, replication and snapshot capabilities in one.
 Typically, it creates one backup followed by replication of any changes that are made to the data.
 Since the updates are ongoing, CDP allows for faster data restore in the event of an outage, and it also makes it possible to go back to a specific point in the life of the data.

-The difference between regular point-in-time copies, performed by a snapshot
+The difference between regular point-in-time copies, performed by a

 and any point-in-time copies performed by a CDP product, is the difference between a digital video recorder and a digital camera.
 Snapshots cannot provide the same level of granularity.

 CDP is still a very new concept as far as storage users are concerned and could be overkill for many people.
 The few startups in this space, Alacritus Software Inc. (acquired by NetApp), InMage Systems Inc., Revivio Inc., XOsoft Inc. and TimeSpring Software Corp., are only just beginning to get traction.

 Microsoft's entry into this market should at least raise the awareness of CDP, but until the company actually has a product, no one really cares, especially users, who need answers to their problems today.

 The ABCs of CDP

 Microsoft's backup software not a replacement for tape